Lesson plan projects

-Haberdashers' Aske's Hatcham College teamed-up with Greenwich and Bexley Cottage Hospice
+A joint project run by Haberdashers' Aske's Hatcham College (HAHC) and Greenwich and Bexley Cottage Hospice (GBCH) is bringing art pupils and patients together.

-Each pupil-patient pairing spends a month getting to know each other through weekly visits.
+Pupils and patients spend a month getting to know each other via weekly visits.
 They discuss everything from love and friendship to illness and death.
 The pupils, in their own time, then create a piece of artwork which represents the patient.
 This artwork is essentially commissioned by the patient and is for the patient.

 The work is presented to the patient and their family in a mini ceremony after going on display in a central London location.
 In the past, the work has been displayed in the National institute of Medicine and the Houses of Parliament.